Community Outreach and Engagement Pilot Research Projects

 • Actively promote an interactive and collaborative research culture between Hollings researchers and community members in South Carolina.

-Overview | Eligibility | Evaluation
+Overview | Eligibility | Community Engagement Expectations | Evaluation

 Overview

 Hollings will fund one 1-year project with a budget of $25,000.
-All proposed projects must be based on hypothesis-driven experimental research in basic, clinical or population sciences involving humans or human samples, with a focus on engaging community members in the design and implementation of the proposed study.
-Sources of funding for the award include the Hollings Cancer Center Support Grant (P30 CA138313), fundraising from the LOWVELO bike ride and other Hollings philanthropy/foundation accounts.
+Principal Investigators of COE PRP must be MUSC faculty who are eligible to apply for R01 extramural funding.
+All proposed projects must (1) be based on hypothesis-driven experimental research in basic, translational, clinical, or population sciences involving humans or human samples and (2) engage community members in the design and/or implementation of the proposed study under the guidance of the COE Office.

 Eligibility